This post may contain affiliate links. Read the full disclosure here

 All of us struggle with anxiety at one time or another.
-It’s easy to think that you have some unique set of genes or were the only one who has lived your wildlife.
-So somehow, you have a condition that no one else has ever had, or could even imagine.
+It’s easy to think that you have some unique set of genes or were the only one who has struggled with anxiety.

 The instinctual approach is to run away or try to block the feelings of anxiety, which only gives the fear more strength.
 The interesting thing about anxiety is that it really turns into the fear of the fear.
 It starts as a fear but then grows as you began to fear the fear.
 This is the vicious cycle you can learn how to break.

 You fear what might happen when you’re at the line in the bank and the panic attack ensues.
 Or while driving, what will happen when someone cuts in front of you and you don’t have time to slow down.